-Once you've collected a full set of cards, you can visit Tasuni (an NPC in Highgate, the Act 4 town) or Navali (in your Hideout, assuming you've invited her, or in town) to turn them in.
+Once you've collected a full set of cards, you can visit Tasuni (an NPC in Highgate, the Act 4 town) or Navali (in town or, if you've invited her, in your hideout) to turn them in.

 When turned in, a Divination Card will select from all items that meet the description listed on it.
 For example, if a Divination Card reads "Belt" in Orange text, that means it can select any Unique-rarity Belt.
 More common drops are still more commonly rewarded from Divination Cards, meaning that this Belt will typically be pretty mundane, but there's always the off-chance of a valuable Headhunter belt.

 Unless specifically devoted to that item, a Divination Card cannot yield an item that is a boss-exclusive drop.
 However, Divination Cards can yield items limited to other Leagues, provided that those items were not themselves boss-specific.
 This is one of the very few methods through which you can obtain League-specific items.